 I found the surveillance video a bit interesting.

 Take a look at the two pictures below.
 Note the different shirts Bobby is wearing in the video.
-First it’s a white T-shirt, and then in just a matter of three minutes, he is wearing a buttoned-up dark gray shirt.
+First, it’s a white T-shirt, and then in just a matter of three minutes, he is wearing a buttoned-up dark gray shirt.
 Maybe this isn’t Bobby.
 If it is Bobby, why did he change shirts?
 I believe there may be an additional person there.
-If you compare both pics, you can clearly see the jeans are different as well and the body frame is not the same.
-The fact that there could have been another person there might explain why the couple is not interacting in the video – they’re being told what to do and were afraid.
+If you compare both pics, you can clearly see the jeans are different as well, and the body frame is not the same.
+There could have been another person there that might explain why the couple is not interacting in the video – they’re being told what to do and were afraid.

 The police may have confirmed this was Bobby, but I thought it was worth mentioning.

 The last photo of Madyson has been discussed numerous times over the Internet.
-I disagree with what the family and friends think.
-I do not think she looks distressed at all.
-To me, it looks like she is talking, and the way she crosses her arms says she was being a little defiant maybe.
-My daughter used to cross her arms when she either disagreed with what I was saying or she was trying to convince me of something.
+I’m afraid I have to disagree with what the family and friends think.
+I do not believe she looks distressed at all.
+It looks like she is talking, and the way she crosses her arms says she was a little defiant, maybe.
+My daughter used to cross her arms when she either disagreed with what I was saying, or she was trying to convince me of something.
 That’s what I see when I look at this photo.

 Also, if I wrote about every single thing I came across regarding this case, this post would be even longer than it is.
 If you want to know more, Google is your friend.

 What do you think happened to the Jamison family?